Nadrin/Quartz/README.md

 ### Note on colors

 Since Qt has no notion of color spaces, all color values are assumed to be in sRGB by default.
-To specify linear color use `Qt3DRaytrace.lrgba()` function.
+To specify linear color use the `Qt3DRaytrace.lrgba()` function.

 For symmetry there's also `Qt3DRaytrace.srgba()` which is equivalent to `Qt.rgba()`.